 A cash lump sum payout from a life insurance policy can provide a family with a financial lifeline if the breadwinner passes away.

 The cash can protect a family’s lifestyle.
-It can replace lost income and cover the day to day needs of the family, as well as paying for larger items like school fees.
+It can replace lost income and cover the day-to-day needs of the family, as well as paying for larger items like education fees.

 The cash payout from a life policy can pay off loans and protect a family from creditors.